indoorequal/indoorequal/README.md

 Products or services using maps derived from indoor= schema need to visibly credit "IndoorEqual.org" and "OpenMapTiles.org" or reference "indoor=" and "OpenMapTiles" with a link to https://indoorequal.org/ and https://openmaptiles.org/.
 Exceptions to attribution requirement can be granted on request.

-For a browsable electronic map based on Indoor Equal, OpenMapTiles and OpenStreetMap data, the credit should appear in the corner of the map.
+For a browsable electronic map based on indoor=, OpenMapTiles and OpenStreetMap data, the credit should appear in the corner of the map.
 For example:

 [© indoor=](https://indoorequal.org/) [© OpenMapTiles](https://openmaptiles.org/) [© OpenStreetMap contributors](https://www.openstreetmap.org/copyright)